Jaan Kross: Bibliography

 The only biography of any length of Jaan Kross to date was first published in Finnish by WSOY, Helsinki, in 2008 and was written by the Finnish literary scholar Juhani Salokannel, the then director of the Finnish Institute in Tallinn.
-Salokannel is also the Finnish translator of several of Kross key works His Kross biography is entitled simply Jaan Kross and has not yet appeared in any other language except Finnish and Estonian.
+Salokannel is also the Finnish translator of several of Kross's key works His Kross biography is entitled simply Jaan Kross and has not yet appeared in any other language except Finnish and Estonian.
 It covers both the biographical and textual aspects of Kross' work, also dealing with matters such as Kross the poet and Kross the playwright.